Etana Energy

 Debt Financing in 2018

 Nachtigal Hydro Power is a developer and operator of a hydroelectric power plant located in Cameroon.
-The company focuses on the design, financing, and construction of the Nachtigal Amont hydroelectric development and the associated energy evacuation transmission line.
-By generating clean and renewable energy, Nachtigal Hydro Power aims to supply electricity to both residential and commercial sectors, contributing to the region's sustainable energy landscape.
+The company specializes in the design, financing, and construction of the Nachtigal Amont hydroelectric project, along with the necessary energy evacuation transmission lines.
+Nachtigal Hydro Power is committed to generating clean and renewable energy, which is supplied to both residential and commercial sectors.
+Through its operations, the company plays a significant role in advancing sustainable energy solutions in the region.

 Standard Chartered